 Not only is the movement of the train itself fascinating, but also that of the traveller in that train or in a station, the design of which does not always take diverse identities and perspectives into account.
 And whereas in the early days of rail travel, manners and etiquette guided the way we moved around these spaces, today we are primarily guided by a virus, COVID-19.

-With Jean – how to lose track, artist Rita Hoofwijk is working on a project for the train between Brussels and Amsterdam, in which she will try to liberate the traveller from the ever-present clock and bring them closer to the journey itself, the movement, the passing landscape, from linear time to cyclical time.
+With Jean, artist Rita Hoofwijk is working on a project for the train between Brussels and Amsterdam, in which she will try to liberate the traveller from the ever-present clock and bring them closer to the journey itself, the movement, the passing landscape, from linear time to cyclical time.
 She departs from the manifesto on movement by the artist Jean Tinguely and will also develop a second performance around one of his kinetic works that will be coming to BOZAR in Brussels for the exhibition Rinus Van de Velde: Inner Travels.

 The train sets the story of this exhibition in motion and carries you into the universe of Van de Velde, culminating in his new film being premiered at the festival.
 Van de Velde creates a unique world, a microcosm like a train table, inspired by imaginary travels and encounters with artists such as Bonnard, Van Gogh, Beverly Buchanan and Fischli & Weiss.